Sartre vs. Freud: Are You Free or Are You Driven?

 Clinical Implications

 This debate shapes how clinicians understand 'resistance.'
 For Sartre, a client who cancels sessions is making a choice and must own it.
-For Freud, the cancellation is overdetermined — anxiety about what might emerge, repetition of an attachment pattern, unconscious aggression toward the therapist.
-Existential therapy holds the client responsible.
-Psychoanalysis holds the client's unconscious responsible.
-These are not the same move.
+For Freud, the cancellation is overdetermined: anxiety about what might emerge, repetition of an attachment pattern, unconscious aggression toward the therapist.
+Existential therapy asks the client to own the choice.
+Psychoanalysis asks the client to own something they did not choose and cannot yet see.
+Both arrive at responsibility.
+They disagree about what has to be understood before it can be assumed.

 In Session